Life is a Hoot! Crochet Kitchen Towel Toppers

 There are affiliate links below.
 If you are unsure of what affiliate links are, please read my “Disclosures/Disclaimers” and “Privacy Policy,” which can be found at the top of my Home page.

 My Grandmother used to gift everyone Crochet kitchen towel toppers.
 I used mine until it was ragged!
 I always loved them, and whenever I looked at them, I would wonder how in the world she made them!
 Now, I make them and gift them to friends and family.
 I was surprised by the response to my “Life’s a Hoot!” kitchen towel toppers.
 People really liked them a lot!
 In fact, someone just asked me about them today!
 I had already moved them from my Facebook group files to my blog.
-I told her that I would keep them free for everyone.
 I do have other step-by-step YouTube video tutorials for different crochet kitchen towel toppers:

 Helenmay Crochet YouTube Channel